shahzaibhamid/RNN-based-Gait-Analysis/README.md

 There are multiple Computer vision based Techniques that come before that such as OpenPose, DeepCut, DensePose, PoseNet and AlphaPose.

 This specific repository follows the dataset taken from OpenPose Technique.

+#This contains computation for only Gait Deviation Index and same can be completed for all other needed factors of Gait.